Not to be semantically confused with : Silverweed (Argentina anserina), Silverbole Pine (Mobilus telegraphicus darlingtonii),

 Hairy Ragwort (Senecio erucifolius) to produce Senecio × thuretii but which is far rarer than the above hybrid, being found in East Kent in 1978.
 It differs from Senecio × albescens in that it has a supplementary and much shorter (a quarter the length) of the main phyllaries surrounding the flower.

-Silver Ragwort has a salt-tolerance similar to that of halophytes, which enables it to preferentially grow near the sea.
-However, it is not a salt-includer like is Common Glasswort, but rather a salt-excluder, with mechanisms for either expelling salt or not allowing it access in the first place although that might not be easy for plants to so do.
+Silver Ragwort has a salt-tolerance similar to that of Halophytes, which enables it to preferentially grow near the sea.
+However, it is not a salt-includer like is Common Glasswort, but rather a salt-excluder, with mechanisms for either expelling salt or not allowing it ingress in the first place - although that might not be so easy for some plants to avoid.

 Like other Ragworts, Silver Ragwort also contains a mixture of mostly toxic Pyrrolizidine Alkaloids (although some are more poisonous than others):